0rGaan1c/React_Projects/7.weather/README.md

 > npm instal

-You would also need an apikey from openweatherapi.
+You would also need an apikey from [OpenweatherAPI](https://openweathermap.org/api).